 1-2 years (full-time)

-Online OR Blended
+Online OR Hybrid

 If you want to grow in your ability to more accurately understand the Bible, to more appropriately apply the Bible to your life and culture, and to more clearly and creatively communicate the Bible, this program is for you.